-7.9 - Termination Pay.
+7.9 Termination Pay

-When an employee provides the Employer with a written two (2) weeks' notice of termination, the employee's wages become due immediately upon termination and shall be paid within three (3) working days.
+- A. When an employee provides the Employer with a written two (2) weeks' notice of termination, the employee's wages become due immediately upon termination and shall be paid within three (3) working days. - B. If the bargaining unit member does not receive the paycheck within three (3) working days, penalty pay will be owed following the provisions of Article 13.